Smith's Master of Finance program only admits students during the fall semester.

 - The equivalent of a US bachelor's degree

 - Sufficient quantitative background — exposure to linear algebra and advanced statistics is highly recommended

 - TOEFL or IELTS — if you do not have a 4 year or advanced degree from a country where English is the official language

 For TOEFL scores, contact www.toefl.org to request an official copy of your TOEFL test score to be sent to the University of Maryland at College Park.
+Beginning August 2019, for the fall 2020 incoming class, we will accept the "My Best" TOEFL score from ETS.
 For IELTS, the University of Maryland downloads scores that have been transmitted to our e-download account.
 IELTS test takers should contact their IELTS test center directly to request electronic test scores be sent to the following IELTS e-download account:

 University of Maryland — The Graduate School

 Please note we cannot accept paper IELTS forms.

 PTE test takers can send their score reports to the University of Maryland through their Pearson account.